openid/fapi/FAPI_2_0_Baseline_Profile.md

      policy [@!RFC6797] can be used for this purpose.
 Some top-level domains, like .bank and .insurance, have set such a policy and therefore protect all second-level domains below them.
+  2. when using TLS 1.2, shall only use cipher suites allowed in [@!RFC7525]

 ## Profile